 Before starting treatment, your doctor will use a blood test to make sure that your anaemia is not severe or caused by anything other than iron deficiency (low iron stores).

-You should avoid taking Feraccru if you are experiencing a “flare” of your IBD.
+You should avoid taking Feraccru if you are experiencing a “flare” of your inflammatory bowel disease (IBD).

-Do not give Feraccru to children or adolescents 17 years and under as it has not been studied in this age group.
-Too much iron is dangerous in young children and can be life-threatening.
+Do not give this treatment to children or adolescents 17 years and under as it has not been studied in this age group.
+Too much iron is dangerous in children, infants and toddlers and can be life-threatening.

 Tell your doctor or pharmacist if you are taking any other medicines.